Payinnov/Payliko-Plugin-Prestashop/README.md

   />
 </p>

-Use that uuid string as a Retailer'certificat in the plugin configuration page.
+Use the uuid string as a Retailer'certificate in the plugin configuration page.